-The "Child Rapist Death Penalty Act" seeks to amend Section 16-3-655 of the South Carolina Code of Laws to allow the enforcement of the death penalty for individuals convicted of criminal sexual conduct with a minor, despite the Supreme Court of the United States' ruling in Kennedy v.
-Louisiana, which previously prohibited such penalties.
-The bill includes provisions that specify a death sentence under this section cannot be executed until the aforementioned Supreme Court ruling is overruled.
+The "Child Rapist Death Penalty Act" seeks to amend Section 16-3-655 of the South Carolina Code of Laws to allow for the enforcement of the death penalty for individuals convicted of criminal sexual conduct with a minor, despite the Supreme Court of the United States' ruling in Kennedy v.
+Louisiana, which previously limited such penalties.
+The bill includes provisions that specify the death sentence cannot be executed until the aforementioned Supreme Court decision is overruled.

 Latest Version: 16-3-655